-As I learned later, there were 24 posters.
+The display filled the large room with a series of 24 oversized posters.
 (See more information on the “MLK Après 50” website here).
 They covered a history of the American civil rights movement and the various organizations that pursued competing strategies before MLK did his bit to unify the movement around his message of non-violent civil disobedience.
 Here is one of the posters showing the main speakers at the famous 1963 March on Washington in front of the Lincoln Memorial.

 Protestant Interest in MLK

 It turns out that this exhibit was not just intended for Grasse but had been developed by a cluster of French Protestant groups to be exhibited throughout France in this year of the 50th anniversary of MLK’s death.
 This religious affiliation was not obvious at the start, and I found no evidence of documentation in the posters themselves.
-I did begin to pick up the religious connotations, however, when the main speaker at the official ceremony was a local Protestant minister (Pastor Christian Barbéry), an articulate individual in his own right but a person I had not previously met.
-Mayor Viaud was the only other official speaker, and he was gracious in his light hearted way about paying respect to his Protestant counterpart on the podium, albeit confirming that he himself was not a Protestant.
+I had come to the exhibit because of my interest in MLK, not because of any interest in French Protestant groups.
+I began to pick up the religious connotations, however, when the main speaker at the official ceremony was a local Protestant minister (Pastor Christian Barbéry), an articulate individual in his own right but a person I had not previously met.
+Mayor Viaud was the only other official speaker.
+He was gracious in his light-hearted way about paying respect to his Protestant counterpart on the podium, albeit confirming that he himself was not a Protestant.

 Wow!
-There is so much to learn about the dynamics of French Protestantism!
+I realized that I had a lot to learn about the dynamics of French Protestantism!

-Anyway, these chance encounters led me to do some research.
+Anyway, these chance encounters of a Protestant group and two of its pastors led me to do some research.
 It turns out that, yes, indeed, this exhibit had been sponsored by a veritable network of mostly evangelical Protestant groups.
 (See the citation above for the sponsors.)
 Further internet search identifies the Protestant religious affiliations in France to be the third largest religious grouping in percentages – top being Catholic, of course (estimated by some statistical sources at some 63 to 66 per cent but many of whom are not practicing Catholics), but then Islam in second place (estimated between 7 to 9 per cent) and then way down to around one per cent for Protestants.
-This, of course, includes both the more traditional Protestant churches with their Calvinist roots and the newer evangelical churches.
-That is similar to the Jewish population of France, also at about one per cent.
+This, of course, includes both the more traditional Protestant churches with their Calvinist roots and the newer evangelical Protestant churches.
+That one per cent figure is similar to the Jewish population of France, also at about one per cent.
 (One should recall, however, that official French census data do not report either ethnic or religious affiliations.
 So these are all rough estimates.)

 Linking MLK to Martin Luther

 Setting aside the superficial survey of Protestant groups that I made in my Internet research at this point, I am more interested in remarking about why this particular cluster of Protestant groups chose to zero in on the 50th anniversary of MLK’s death.
 The exhibit and accompanying resources appear to be a major investment of their resources for outreach to the general public.
-One clue came from that Protestant dignitary at the ceremony, who mentioned that there had been another ceremony the year before, for which he was most appreciative of the Mayor’s support, in honor of the 500th anniversary of Martin Luther’s “Posting of the 95 Theses” on the door of the Wittenberg Castle church back in 1517.
-This event is regularly cited as the beginning of “the Reformation”!
+One clue came from that Protestant dignitary at the ceremony, Pastor Barbéry, who mentioned that there had been another ceremony in October of the year before, for which he was most appreciative of the Mayor’s support.
+This was a ceremony in honor of the 500th anniversary of Martin Luther’s “Posting of the 95 Theses” on the door of the Wittenberg Castle church back in 1517.
+This event is regularly cited as the beginning of “the Reformation”.

 Varying Interpretations of MLK and the American Civil Rights Movement